-Having a comprehensive test suite is vital not only for verifying that application is correctly behaving at the moment, but also limiting the impact of future regressions that will be eventually introduced into the codebase.
+Creating a comprehensive test suite is vital not only for verifying that the application is behaving correctly at the moment, but also for limiting the impact of any regressions introduced into the codebase over time.

-In order to implement actual tests, we'll need to revise our dependencies and decide which abstraction level we are after:
+In order to implement a test suite, we'll need to revise our dependencies and decide which abstraction level we are after:

-- Will we run a real Redis server? - Will we store "real" files on a filesystem or just provide a fixture for aiofiles? - Will we use mocks and monkey patching, or would we inject dependencies?
+- Will we run a real Redis server? - Will we store "real" files on a filesystem or just provide a fixture for aiofiles? - Will we inject real dependencies, or use mocks and monkey patching?

-There is no right and wrong here, as different testing strategies (or a combination thereof) have their own advantages in terms of test running time, how easy it is to implement new tests, how close tests are to the "real" service, and so on.
+There is no right and wrong here, as different testing strategies (or a combination thereof) have their own advantages in terms of test running time, how easy it is to implement new tests, how similar the test environment is to production, etc.